kabosuMy3a/ExcelFromISBN/README.md

 	If you activate -c you can input ISBN code in cli.
 	After that this program's threads will find bookInfo from naverAPI and printout in cli.
 	Then, threads save bookInfo in ArrayList.

 	you can use '/t' also if you want to search by book name(e.g. /t 아침에는 죽음을 생각).
+	If you use '/t' program displays 8 most-relative book information.
+	You should choose one of them to save or input 0 if you don't want to save.

 	please input '/help' first, then you can check all cli functions.